Life Changing Yarn (Part 1)

 This is not the actual afghan, but is similar.
 Ours had a lot more orange in the squares.

 I also remember being quite prolific at creating needlework projects in our early marriage years.
 I made baby items, a sweater or two, potholders, hats, afghans, and one particularly ugly (and unbelievably heavy) granny square blanket.
 It was orange and brown and gold and I think it lived as our master bedroom bedspread for a time in the first house that we bought as a married couple.
 We were so proud when we repainted that bedroom brown and orange and hung wallpaper with huge, hideous flowers on one wall.
 In retrospect, I’m surprised we don’t have PTSD from sleeping in that repulsively decorated room.
 But I digress.

-Randy and I moved 14 times in the first 22 years of our marriage and that ridiculous afghan moved right along with us.
+Randy and I moved 14 times in the first 22 years of our marriage, we were in the Air Force, and that ridiculous afghan moved right along with us.
 It wasn’t until we were cleaning up after the tornado (yes, that dang afghan was one of the few things that survived) that I finally decided someone else might need a warm, heavy afghan in their life, regardless how ugly it was.
 So I donated it.
 To be fair, there were people who, over the years, commented positively about that afghan.
 I politely thanked them, and never gave another thought to whether or not they were just being nice, or if in some twisted way they really did think it was worth the effort I put into it.

 Somewhere along the way, probably when we moved to Guam (1979), I stopped knitting and crocheting.
 It’s hot on Guam and sitting around with a bulky yarn project on your lap really triggers your inner furnace.
 Living in California for 12 years after Guam was no better and it never occurred to me to pick up knitting needles, crochet hooks, and yarn again.